cyniphile/rosalind/blog-post/blog-post.md

 [^3]: DNA sequence data are stored as the coding strand (not the template strand), so "transcription" really does mean "replace T with U" not "find the RNA complement strand"

-[^7]: Installing and using PyO3 had some papercuts:
+[^7]: For a more detailed tutorial [see this guide](https://depth-first.com/articles/2020/08/10/python-extensions-in-pure-rust-with-pyo3/).
+Installing and using PyO3 had some papercuts:
 	- I needed to add [a mysterious config](https://stackoverflow.com/questions/28124221/error-linking-with-cc-failed-exit-code-1) to get it to compile on Mac:
 	- The VSCode [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer) has a bug where it [shows](https://github.com/rust-analyzer/rust-analyzer/issues/6716) fake [errors](https://stackoverflow.com/questions/65223576/what-does-the-rust-analyzer-error-could-not-resolve-macro-crateformat-args) in PyO3 macros.
 	-  With PyO3 installed, my project began to show some of Rust's infamous slow compile times (it went from a couple of seconds ~22s).